adcaudill/ccsrch/README.md

 ### Output

-All output is tab deliminated with the following order (depending on the parameters):
+All output is tab delimited with the following order (depending on the parameters):

 * Source File
 * Card Type